A review by Nalini Haynes

 Changeless begins after Alexia Tarabotti and Conall Maccon have been married for a short period.
 Alexia has had the opportunity to settle into her position as Muhjah for Queen Victoria (see Soulless for an explanation of Muhjah, it’s a bit complicated to explain in a short review).

 Vampires and werewolves experience humanization in a geographic location, worrying everyone enormously.
-Maccon is called in to investigate.
-Alexia is accused of being the source of the humanization problem.
+Maccon investigates.
+People accuse Alexia.
 Politics abound.

-Maccon rushes to Scotland to investigate his former werewolf pack, which is in disarray after losing its Alpha.
+Maccon rushes to Scotland to investigate his former werewolf pack.
+The pack is in disarray after losing its Alpha.
 Alexia follows him via dirigible, with a few attempts on her life on the journey.
 Alexia’s sister and Ivy Hisselpenny, lover of outrageous hats, wangle invites to join Alexia as well, causing mayhem and comedy throughout.
 Madame Lefoux, the inventor from Soulless, joins Alexia on her journey to Scotland, bringing a definite level of naughtiness to the plot and storyline.

-While Soulless could be read as a stand alone story, Changeless really needs to be read as the sequel to Soulless and has a cliff-hanger ending.
+While Soulless could be read as a stand alone story, Changeless really needs to be read as the sequel to Soulless.
 There are more sex scenes in Changeless than Soulless, but Carriger’s sex scenes aren’t as graphic as Nalini Singh’s paranormal romance series.